Browse Catamaran Charter Rentals

 Reality: Not true anymore.
 While older models prioritised comfort over performance, today’s catamarans are built with better hull designs, higher bridge-deck clearance, and efficient rigs.

-You won’t be racing high-performance multihulls like Outremer or Gunboat in a charter fleet, but modern Lagoons, Balis, and Fountaine Pajots comfortably cruise at 7-10 knots under sail fast enough for holiday passages.
+You won’t be racing high-performance multihulls like Outremer or Gunboat in a charter fleet, but modern Lagoons, Balis, and Fountaine Pajots comfortably cruise at 7-10 knots under sail, fast enough for holiday passages.
 And under the engine, twin motors make motoring efficient and highly manoeuvrable.

 > Read More: Lagoon vs. Bali Catamarans Guide| Compare Features, Design & Performance